-Medical care utilization decreased as a result of the COVID-19 pandemic starting in early 2020 (15).
-We reported the estimated proportions for 2020 in Table 1 and as points in Figure 1 and Figure 2, but 2020 was excluded from trend analysis because of the decreased medical care utilization associated with the COVID-19 pandemic.
-Trends were analyzed using Joinpoint Command Line Software (16) with R via the R package nih.joinpoint (17).
+Medical care utilization decreased as a result of the COVID-19 pandemic starting in early 2020 (21).
+We excluded 2020 from the trend analysis because of the decreased medical care utilization associated with the COVID-19 pandemic.
+However, we presented the estimated proportions for 2020 in the results to show how the onset of the pandemic affected the reported receipt of preventive services.
+Trends were analyzed using Joinpoint Command Line Software (22) with R via the R package nih.joinpoint (23).
 The Joinpoint software was used to fit a weighted least-squares regression model to the estimated proportions on the linear scale.
 A maximum of three joinpoints were searched for using the Grid search algorithm.
 As few as two observed time points were allowed between line segment.
-Joinpoint regression uses permutation tests to detect statistically significant changes at a pre-specified alpha of 0.05 in direction or magnitude of trends (18).
-The Joinpoint software also provided estimates of the annual percent change (APC) for each trend segment and the average annual percent change (AAPC) for the entire trend.
+Joinpoint regression uses permutation tests to detect statistically significant changes at a pre-specified alpha of 0.05 in direction or magnitude of trends (24).
+The Joinpoint software also provided estimates of the annual percent change (APC), or slope, for each trend segment and the average annual percent change (AAPC), or overall slope, for the entire trend.
+The test of significance for APC is an asymptotic t-test.
+Due to the omnibus nature of the permutation test used to identify Joinpoint years and the use of all the data in identifying those years, the permutation tests are more powerful (24).
+In some cases, Joinpoint years are identified but the corresponding intervals for the APC will overlap zero due to this power difference.

 Data and Resource Availability